gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 ![hotspot](mapsalive-7.jpg)

+The example above uses integers as item identifiers, but you can use other values.
+For example, if your template specified `Catalog #` instead of `Identifer`, your map might pass `"81.1.93,96.2.1"` to provide the identifiers for items having catalog numbers `81.1.93` and `96.2.1`.

+#### Bad identifiers

-It you pass values that don't match any of your Omeka items, blank values will be used for any [element specifiers](/plugins/mapsalive/#element-specifier) that refer to those items.
+If your map passes a bad identifier value, that is, a value that doesn't match any of your Omeka items, a blank value will be used for any [element specifiers](/plugins/mapsalive/#element-specifier) that refer to that item.
+To catch this kinds of error while you are developing your interactive map, you can turn on the warnings option so that it will be easy to spot bad identifiers.
+See the `warnings` argument in the [MapsAlive plugin arguments](/plugins/mapsalive/#mapsalive-plugin-arguments) section.

 ---